RuolinZheng08/renpy-chess/README.md

     elif _return is not None:
         e "Better luck next time, player."
 ```

+### Customizations for Different Difficulty Levels

+The strength of the compuer player can be customized by setting the `depth` parameter between the range of 1 and 20, with a larger number indicating more strength.
+See [Stockfish depth to ELO conversion](https://chess.stackexchange.com/a/8125).

 ### Customizations for Different Screen Sizes, Colors, Styles, and Audios